Toblerity/Fiona/docs/cli.rst

 Expressions and functions
 -------------------------

-filter, map, and reduce expressions take the form of parenthesized lists that may contain other expressions.
+``fio filter``, ``fio map``, and ``fio reduce`` expressions take the form of parenthesized lists that may contain other expressions.
 The first item in a list is the name of a function or method, or an expression that evaluates to a function.
 The second item is the function's first argument or the object to which the method is bound.
 The remaining list items are the positional and keyword arguments for the named function or method.
 The list of functions and callables available in an expression includes:

 * Python operators such as ``+``, ``/``, and ``<=``
 * Python builtins such as ``dict``, ``list``, and ``map``